-Crowning the festive beach town of San Juan del Sur, this charming hilltop sanctuary of flowing villas and fantastic views is smoothing out a few rough spots as it expands to even more luxurious heights.
+Crowning the festive beach town of San Juan del Sur, this charming hilltop sanctuary of flowing villas and fantastic views is the top resort near the beautiful bay.

-More than just Nicaragua’s most popular beach resort—and the only luxury property within easy walking distance of San Juan del Sur’s broad beaches—Pelican Eyes is also a beloved pillar of this charming coastal community.
-The resort was originally founded to support several successful philanthropic programs, and has grown into a solid luxury property with more improvements on the horizon.
+Since it's opening, this has been Nicaragua's most popular upscale beach resort—and the only luxury property within easy walking distance of San Juan del Sur's broad beaches.
+Pelican Eyes is also a beloved pillar of this charming coastal community.
+The resort was originally founded to support several successful philanthropic programs, and has grown into a solid luxury property that continues to evolve.

 The unique resort is also a landmark, its harmonious, whitewashed architecture undulating across the hills above town with red tejas–tiled roofs and lush tropical gardens.
 The views from atop are predictably inspiring, over San Juan del Sur's perfect horseshoe bay, embraced by rocky cliffs that protect yachts bobbing up and down in every foam–streaked sunset.